 First class will cost you about 50 per cent more than second class, but the car will have fewer passengers and your seat will be a little more comfortable.
 (For most travelers, second class on an ICE train is more than adequate, and it's more comfortable than economy class on an airplane.)

 Seat reservations aren't required on most ICE trains, but they're a good idea if you're traveling at a busy period or want a block of seats for your family or group.
 You can reserve seats at German railroad stations or on the Deutsche Bahn's Web site; see the DB's Seat Reservation page for more information.

 When you board a train with a seat reservation, go to the indicated car and seat number.
 You'll see a small sign (usually electronic, sometimes paper) above the seat that identifies your boarding and arrival station, such as "Nürnberg-München" or "Wolfsburg-Hannover."

 When you board a train without a seat reservation, look for an unreserved seat or a seat with an expired reservation indicator (in other words, if the reservation is to Frankfurt Hbf and you get on after Frankfurt Hbf, you can claim the seat).

 You can travel free on ICE trains if you have a qualifying rail pass.
-Eurail (for travelers who live outside Europe) and InterRail (for residents of Europe) offer a variety of multi-country and single-country passes, ranging from the Eurail Global Pass (21 countries, 15 days to three months) to the InterRail Germany Pass (any 3 to 8 days within a one-month period).
+Eurail (for travelers who live outside Europe) and InterRail (for residents of Europe) offer a variety of multi-country and single-country passes.
+Deutsche Bahn also sells passes and special tickets for tourists.

 Next page: Related Web sites